shine today

 Research Interests

-DEI (diversity, equity, & inclusion), race, prejudice and discrimination, psychological entitlement, cultural narratives, identity,
+Primary: DEI (diversity, equity, & inclusion), identity, psychological entitlement, cultural narratives, discrimination and belonging

 Published Work